migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-05-10 Fri: Sync with Julia for OpenOcean integration for larger presence of Harmony on Swoop.
+Reached out to DIA to start discussions we previously moved on from, again working towards amplifying our ecosystem oracle support for each decentralized application.

+2024-05-09 Thu: Continued research on perpetual exchanges to add to current primitive offerings, initial planning of minimal product pulling from Jupiter and dydx.

 2024-05-08 Wed: Harmony ONE twitter space with Alaina, Julia, Tenacious with Crypto Land DAO, and David from Swoop.
 Further website iterations, customization remains limited, webflow may be a better option.

 2024-05-07 Tue: Work on new Harmony website.
 Insights: Super.so customization is extremely limited, but already an improvement on our current site.